This post may contain affiliate links. Please read our disclosure policy.

 Ingredients needed to make beer cheese soup laid on the counter.

-1. Step 1: Cook the bacon in the dutch oven or stockpot.
-Take the bacon out, this will be crumbled and served on top as a garnish, or an addition to the soup.
-Keep the grease.
+• Cook the bacon in the Dutch oven or stockpot.
+Take the bacon out, crumble it, and set it aside to be served on top as a garnish or an addition to the soup.
+Reserve the bacon grease for the next step.

-2. Step 2: Saute the veggies in the leftover bacon grease until the veggies are softened.
-Add in the garlic.
+• Saute the onion, celery, and bell pepper in the leftover bacon grease until the veggies are softened.
+Add in the garlic and cook an additional 30 seconds.

-3. Step 3: Stir in the flour, this will create a roux and give a nice thickness to the soup.
+• Stir in the flour, creating a thick paste.
+The roux will give a nice thickness to the soup.

-4. Step 4: Pour in the broth, beer and heavy cream.
+• Pour in the broth, beer, and heavy cream.
 Using heavy cream helps to ensure that the dairy won’t separate while we simmer the soup.
-Simmer, then remove the soup from the heat, stir in the cheese, continue stirring until melted.
+Simmer, remove the soup from the heat, stir in the cheese, and continue stirring until melted.
 Add in salt and pepper to taste.
 Stir in the paprika or hot sauce as desired.

 Up close view of served beer cheese soup with bacon, cheese and parsley toppings.